 In-text Citations

-• Cite figures with the format: Fig. 1A, Fig. 1B, Fig. 2, Fig. 3, etc.
+• Figures with the format should be cited as Fig. 1A, Fig. 1B, Fig. 2, Fig. 3, etc.

 • Cite figures in ascending numeric order upon first appearance in the manuscript file.
 In the published article, figures are inserted according to the placement of their first citation and caption in the article.